-Summer in the city never looked so exciting, and as many of our beloved venues begin to open their doors to let the sun shine through again, we’re looking to our home to experience the tastes of a land far away.
-From huge bowls of homemade pasta (that we could never recreate with the 50p stuff from the supermarket!) to the official “best pizza in the UK” – if Manchester gets one cuisine right, it’s Italian.
-Explore some of the best restaurants (many of which are run by Italians themselves) in our guide to the best Italian restaurants in Manchester.
+Summer in the city never looked so damn exciting, and that’s especially true when it comes to our beloved city’s foodie scene.
+From huge bowls of homemade pasta (that we could never recreate with the 50p stuff from the supermarket!) to the ‘best pizza in the UK‘ – if Manchester gets one cuisine right, it’s Italian.
+Explore some of the best restaurants (many of which are run by Italians themselves) in our guide to the best Italian restaurants in Manchester:

 2. Sicilian NQ